-In addition, it's may sometimes be recommended by some vets to support a dog’s immune system, as an aid in the recovery of several other ailments, as an anti-inflammatory, good source of antioxidants, for treatment of insulin-resistant diabetes, and “detoxifying” the body.
-Most of these uses of milk thistle for dogs are based on what has been observed in human trials, and not those with canines (1, 4).
+In addition, it may sometimes be recommended by some vets to support a dog’s immune system, as an aid in the recovery of several other ailments, as an anti-inflammatory, good source of antioxidants, for treatment of insulin-resistant diabetes, and “detoxifying” the body.

-A list of aliments that may potentially be helped through the use of milk thistle:
+A list of ailments that may potentially be helped through the use of milk thistle: